Neels-v-Wyk/home-neels-tech/diagrams/README.md

-This is where the diagrams (and any scripts that generate diagrams) go
+This is where the diagrams (any diagrams that are generated from scripts) go